TheCrowned/Post-Pay-Counter/readme.txt

 5. The tooltip with all the counting details

 == Changelog ==
+= 2.514 =
+* New: it's now possible to control what is displayed in the stats page.
+You can hide a column but still have the payment criteria active, and you can even personalize this per-user!

+= 2.513 =
+* New: added option to allow admins to override all permissions.
+This applies only if they don't have specific personalized settings.

 = 2.512 =
 * Fixed: notification dismissing not fading out immediately but only at subsequent page load.
 * Fixed: notifications being displayed on all admin pages instead of just on plugin pages.